albasry/albasry/README.md

 ![Front End Developer](https://github.com/albasry/albasry/blob/main/76040151.jpg)

-Hi there, welcome to my profile!, I'm full stack developer with a passion for enhancing collaboration and productivity within startups or organizations., My passion for technology made me proficient in dealing with problem solving :
+Hi there, welcome to my profile!, I'm Ibrahim back-end developer with a passion for enhancing collaboration and productivity within startups or organizations, My passion for technology and business made me commitment to personal growth and career development, a desire to learn and success in team environments, Desire to develop a deep understanding of the technology :

-- programming languages : C++, Python.
+- programming languages : C++, C#, Python.
 - Markup & Style sheet language : HTML & CSS, Bootstrap & Tailwind CSS.
 - frameworks and technologies : Django.
-- Databases : SQLite, MySQL,
+- Databases : SQL Server, SQLite, MySQL.
 - SaaS : Microsoft SharePoint.
 - Productivity tools : Microsoft Tools, Google Tools.